 Usually, GST in India is applied on a supplier for providing goods and service and it generally imposed at the time of receipt of payment.
 But there are some cases in which an advance payment is first given by the person who receives the goods and services or both to the supplier.
-Just, go through the pertinence of GST on advance payments and why we take GST input on advance payment in this article.
+Just, go through the pertinence of GST on advance payments and why we take GST on advance payment received in India in this article.

-GST & Taxation on advance payment received
+GST & Taxation on advance payment received in India

 Advance Payment is a payment that is made before its actual schedule or time, such as getting the payment for the goods or service ahead of the receipt of goods or services.
 Actually, sometimes the supplier who provides the goods and service calls for an advance payment just like a security amount against non-payment, or rendering of a service or goods or to compensate its costs for supplying a good or product.
 For instance, consider the rent of a party hall is Rupees 1,00,000 for a per-day dinner party.
 The owner of the party hall will demand to make an upfront payment of Rupees 15,000 or more or less depending on the need or situation or norms; this payment is just to ensure the booking status as confirmed.
 This upfront payment done by the receiver or the user is called an advance payment.

 As mentioned, GST is a tax which has to be paid for the goods and services at the time of delivery or completion of services.
 But there is an exception to this rule that is the receipt of advances for Services.
 Hence, if a supplier asks for an advance payment before delivering the goods and services, then GST has to be paid on the advance amount even if the goods or service has not yet been supplied.

 The formal advance receipt voucher has to contain the following details and information in order to abide by the GST rules and regulations:

 - Name of the supplier of the goods or/and service

 - Address of the supplier of the goods or/and service

 - GST Identification number of the supplier of the goods or/and service